What to Eat When You’re Having Dental Problems

 We wouldn’t want you to have any oral health problems developing in your mouth due to dietary recommendations, so beware of your sugar intake.

 You may only crave soup in cooler weather, but soup is perfectly appropriate for any time of year.
-A warm and hearty soup will feel good on your sore tooth and gums.
-To prepare broths and many soups is not challenging at all, and you can practice some culinary techniques while giving it a go.
+A warm and hearty soup will feel good on your sore teeth and gums.
+Preparing broths and many soups is not challenging at all, and you can practice some culinary techniques while giving it a go.

 Start with your favorite veggies and meat (or skip the meat if you’re an herbivore), toss in low-sodium broth or water, and add your favorite spices or beans.